Jonathan Wright

 In this episode, Jerry meets master craftsperson, globemaker and conservator Jonathan Wright.
 Jonathan brings with him a twelve-inch celestial globe produced by Scottish firm James Kirkwood & Sons from 1810.

-For Jonathan, this particular globe marks a significant career milestone, as it was the very first one he ever restored.
-Through his discussion with Jerry, we hear about some of the intricate conservation methods he employed, the challenges he encountered during its preservation, and the rather peculiar items discovered inside the globe - most notably, torn tax assessments and Catholic texts!
+For Jonathan, this globe marks a significant career milestone: it was the first one he ever restored.
+In his discussion with Jerry, we hear about some of the intricate conservation methods he used, the challenges he encountered - and the rather peculiar items he discovered inside the globe…

-The discussion also delves into Jonathan's professional journey - tracing his transition from design engineer to his current role as a specialist restorer and globemaker.
-We explore his personal motivations, dream commissions, and the artistic and historical influences that shape his work and practice.
+Jerry also explores Jonathan's professional journey.
+We hear about his personal motivations, dream commissions, and the artistic and historical influences that shape his work and practice.
 Above all, Jonathan reflects on the profound personal meaning for him in keeping this essential traditional craft alive.

-View the globe while you listen along below.
+View the globe in detail below while you listen.

-All photographs unless otherwise stated are ©Jonathan Wright.
+All images unless otherwise stated are ©Jonathan Wright.

-This stunning 12-inch celestial table-top library globe was crafted in 1810.
-It depicts the Heavens from a geocentric perspective, meaning that the stars and constellations appear in reverse, as if viewed through the celestial sphere from Earth.
-Which is why, as Jonathan explains, that you'll often find these figures with their backs turned towards you.
+This stunning 12-inch celestial table globe was crafted in 1810.
+It depicts the heavens from a geocentric perspective, meaning that the stars and constellations appear in reverse, as if viewed through the celestial sphere from Earth.
+This is why, as Jonathan explains, you will often find the figures and beasts on these globes with their backs turned towards you.

-The constellations are rendered as classical zodiac illustrations based on ancient mythology, printed onto paper globe gores and beautifully hand coloured.
-The orb itself is seated in a wooden cradle stand which features a ruled brass meridian and a meticulously printed horizon band mounted on wood.
+The constellations are rendered as classical zodiac illustrations based on ancient mythology.
+They have been printed onto paper globe gores and then beautifully hand coloured.
+The orb itself is seated in a wooden cradle stand, which features a ruled brass meridian and a meticulously printed horizon band mounted on wood.

-Integrating contemporary scientific observations with classical understanding, this impressive globe depicts the forty-eight Ptolemaic constellations represented as mythological figures and animals, rather than the standardised eighty-eight that we recognise today.
+Integrating contemporary scientific observations with a classical understanding of the skies, this impressive globe depicts the forty-eight Ptolemaic constellations from Ancient times - represented as mythological figures and animals - rather than the standardised eighty-eight that we recognise in Europe today.

-The individual stars are marked with elegantly-engraved star and diamond-shaped icons that vary in size to indicate their magnitude.
-Each star is designated a Bayer number; a nomenclature system that uses Greek letters alongside the Latin name of its parent constellation.
-To discover more about Johannes Bayer and his identification system, you can find out more here in our Story about Bayer’s star atlas ‘Uranometria’.
+The individual stars are shown as elegantly engraved star and diamond-shaped icons that vary in size to indicate their brightness.
+Each star is designated a Bayer number: a system that uses Greek letters alongside Latin constellation names to indicate brightness.

-Engraving of a celestial globe from Coronelli’s ‘Epitome’ (1693) ©The Sunderland Collection
+Engraving of a celestial globe from Vincenzo Coronelli’s ‘Epitome’ (1693) ©The Sunderland Collection

 The globe was created by James Kirkwood and his son Robert.
 Kirkwood and Sons were a family business of engravers based in Edinburgh who specialised in bank notes.
-It is when Robert trained as a surveyor that the business transitioned from printers to globemakers.
+When Robert trained as a surveyor, the business transitioned from printers to globemakers.

-The globe would have originally been produced alongside a terrestrial globe, but Jonathan has not been able to locate an example of this celestial editions’ pair.
-Similarly, he tells Jerry he has been unable to locate any other surviving examples of this particular celestial edition making it a rare piece.
-One reason for this may be that Kirkwood and Son’s workshop was destroyed in a fire in 1824 during the Great Fire of Edinburgh.
+Originally, this globe would have been part of a pair, alongside a terrestrial globe, but Jonathan has not been able to locate an example.
+Similarly, he tells Jerry he has been unable to locate any other surviving example of this particular celestial globe.
+One reason might be that Kirkwood and Son’s workshop was destroyed in a fire in 1824 during the Great Fire of Edinburgh.

-Jonathan explains to Jerry that this early nineteenth century globe is not so much a statement piece or a symbol of wealth and knowledge as some of its predecessors would have been, but an educational tool.
-It was created during a period of education system reform so would not have been out of place in the classroom or in the study of a gentleman scientist or astronomer.
+Jonathan explains to Jerry that this early nineteenth century globe is not so much a statement piece or a symbol of wealth and knowledge as some of its predecessors would have been, but rather an educational tool.
+It was created during a period of educational reform in Scotland, and so would not have been out of place in a classroom, or in the study of a gentleman scientist or astronomer.

 ‘The Astronomer’ by Johannes Vermeer (c.1668) From the collection of the Louvre, Paris.
 Public Domain, via Wikimedia Commons.

-To use a globe like this to observe the night sky, the user would need to identify their latitude by adjusting the globe’s meridian ring so that the number matched their location.
-This degree would sit at the very top.
+To use a globe like this to observe the night sky, the user would need to identify their latitude by adjusting the globe’s meridian ring so that the number matched their location - using the horizon band to mimic the users’ own horizon.

 They would then need to position the globe facing North.
 With the globe correctly aligned, the user would then set the date using the analemma (the figure-8 diagram) printed on the globe and rotate the sphere until the current date aligns with their local time on the meridian ring.
 The user could then read the night sky, with the stars and constellations seen on top of the sphere corresponding to what was visible above them.

-The significance of this globe to Jonathan is that it was the first globe that he ever restored.
-When it initially came into his care, it was in a state of severe disrepair, and it required nearly a full year of intensive conservation work to complete its preservation.
+This beautiful globe is particularly significant to Jonathan becaues it was the first one that he ever restored.
+When it initially came into his care, the globe was in a state of severe disrepair.
+It needed nearly a full year of intensive conservation work to complete its preservation.

-In the episode, we hear about some of the techniques he used and challenges he faced when conserving the globe.
+In the episode, we hear about some of the techniques that Jonathan used, and some of the challenges he faced, when conserving the globe.
 We also learn about how understanding the materiality and historical context is essential for a traditional craft like globe restoration.

-The celestial globe gores - the printed almond-shaped segments of a globe which connect to make a sphere - would have been printed using copper-engraving technique, with a projection distortion to mimic the Earth’s curvature.
-Jonathan tells us that you not only need an engraver who knows how to produce in this way, but the maker also needs to understand this projection and the materials fully in order to achieve success.
+The celestial globe gores - the printed almond-shaped segments of a globe which connect to make a sphere - would have been printed using copper-engraving technique, with a projection that was distorted in order to mimic the Earth’s curvature.
+Jonathan explains that in order to successfully craft a globe, you not only need an engraver who knows how to produce the gores, but a globemaker who understands the map projection and materials fully.

 Rare sheet of globe gores by Jodocus Hondius (c.1618) ©The Sunderland Collection

-Jonathan has said that the paper used for this celestial globe appears to be the same as that used in Kirkwood’s bank note production.
+According to Jonathan’s research, the paper on this celestial globe appears to be the same as that used in Kirkwood’s bank note production.

-Bank note paper has a high linen content which we learn is surprisingly thin and woven, which allows for flexibility and stretch.
-This information was vital for Jonathan because a fundamental requirement of globemaking is to understand the materiality of the paper so that the globe gores can be stretched with precision to be perfectly adhered to the sphere’s surface without error.
+Bank note paper has a high linen content that is thin and woven, which allows for flexibility and stretch.
+This information was vital for Jonathan because a fundamental requirement of globemaking is to understand the materiality of the paper.
+Globe gores must be stretched with precision in order to be perfectly adhered to the sphere’s surface without error.

-The sphere, like many British spheres of the period, was made of chalk and animal glue.
+The sphere of this globe, like many in Britain at that time, was made of chalk and animal glue.
 The inner structure of the globe included a central wooden axis that had been damaged and needed to be reinstalled.

 This charming discovery gave him a ‘closer sense of who made it’.
-Jonathan and Jerry discuss how unusual it would have been for Scottish presses to be producing Catholic texts at the time; following the Reformation, the dominant religion in Scotland was Protestant Christianity.
+Jonathan and Jerry discuss how unusual it would have been for Scottish printing presses to be producing Catholic texts in the early 1800s.
+Following the Reformation, the dominant religion in Scotland was Protestant, rather than Catholic, Christianity.

-He noticed that the centres of many of the major stars were pierced - making holes through the browned varnish layer.
+He noticed that the centres of many of the major stars were pierced, making holes through the browned varnish layer.
 These sites were also coated with grey sooty deposits.
-These markings indicated the repeated use of dividers, which would be used when measuring distances.
+This indicates the repeated use of dividers, an instrument used when measuring distances.
 It was up to Jonathan to stabilise and restore this damage.

 Jonathan working on the globe in his studio ©Jonathan Wright

-Jonathan studied and trained as a design engineer, but rather than joining a large design corporation, he chose to follow an artisanal path.
+Jonathan studied and trained as a design engineer, but chose to follow an artisanal path.
 He began his career as an apprentice at Bellerby & Co.
 Globemakers in London.

 Through this work, he mastered the technical precision and artistry required for the craft, observing that globes represent the interest, knowledge, and aspirations of their creators and users.
 After many years training and gaining his qualifications in conservation, he now runs his own bespoke globemaking and restoration studio.

-During their conversation, Jerry asked Jonathan what his creations reveal about him.
-Jonathan explained that he feels a personal duty to represent the contemporary world in a fair and measured way, noting that modern cartography is challenging because geography - whether celestial or terrestrial - is fundamentally political.
-They both agree that globes inspire a sense of wonder, bridging the gap between art and science as both beautiful artifacts and markers of human achievement.
+During their conversation, Jonathan explains to Jerry that he feels a personal duty to represent the contemporary world in a fair and measured way, noting that modern cartography is challenging because geography - whether celestial or terrestrial - is fundamentally political.
+They agree that globes inspire a sense of wonder, bridging the gap between art and science as both beautiful artifacts and markers of human achievement.

 Jonathan’s recent projects have included a custom celestial globe that accurately plots over 5,000 stars in their current positions, and another that features constellations re-imagined as British flora and fauna, organised in such a way as to navigate them through the changing seasons with each rotation of the globe.